We educate and empower minds to learn by doing, adapting, and reinventing business -- the right way.

 Provide business expertise to organizational stakeholders through a variety of outreach programs.

 Outreach activities include the delivery of credit and non-credit instruction through the College’s Division of Corporate and Adult Learning or Penn State’s World Campus, consulting, student internships, faculty-supervised class projects that utilize teams of student as consultants with businesses, and applied research conducted with business and community organizations.
 Internships, class projects, and studies conducted by the School’s applied research centers provide important opportunities for the school to achieve its vision of integrating its teaching, research, and outreach missions.

 Bachelor's Degree Program Assessment Goals

-The Sam and Irene Black School of Business offers eight baccalaureate degrees in business.
-These include Accounting, Business Economics, Finance, Interdisciplinary Business with Engineering Studies, International Business, Project and Supply Chain Management, Management Information Systems, and Marketing.
+The Black School of Business offers nine baccalaureate degrees in business.
+These include Accounting, Business Economics, Economics, Finance, Interdisciplinary Business with Engineering Studies, International Business, Management Information Systems, Marketing, and Project and Supply Chain Management.
 These majors share five curricular goals which are regularly assessed using a combination of several assessment methods and which follow.

 Upon graduation, students will be able to:

 1. think critically and prepare sound solutions to business problems.

 3. perform effectively as a member of a team.